huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 [The only advice worth seeking is the kind that might actually change your mind.](https://mikekarnj.com/posts/advice)

 **Most advice isn’t meant to be followed.
 It’s meant to sharpen your filter.** <mark>But you need to hear enough of it to train your filter.</mark> [Be open-minded.](be-ready-to-change-your-mind-completely-at-any-given-time.md) **You don’t build [instincts](Judgement.md) by avoiding advice.
 You build them by learning what to reject and what to keep.** The goal is to build a high hit-rate [gut](trust-your-gut.md).
 One that gets better through pattern recognition, reflection, and making your own mistakes.

+[^1]: _“If you’re not in the arena also getting your ass kicked, I’m not interested in your feedback.” — Brené Brown_